-The grant of a Mining Lease by a prospective investor is sequel to the Federal Ministry of Mines and Steel Development(MMSD) under the Mining Cadastre Office approving same.
-It is also very instructive to note that applications for mining lease in Nigeria must strictly comply and conform with requirements and procedures under the laws that regulate the sector, which essentially is the Nigeria Minerals and Mining Act, 2011 and the Nigeria Mineral and Mining Regulation 2011.
+The grant of Mining Lease is coordinated by the Federal Ministry of Mines and Steel Development(MMSD) under the Mining Cadastre Office approving same.
+It is also very instructive to note that applications for a mining lease in Nigeria must strictly comply and conform with requirements and procedures under the laws that regulate the sector, which include the Nigerian Minerals and Mining Act, 2007 and the Minerals and Mining Regulation 2011.

 Under the Act, Section 56 stipulates that any qualified person may submit an application if same proceeds from an exploration License.
 Section 57 of the Act went on to provide for the requirements and procedure for a grant of mining lease which is summed up that a grant of a Mining License to a prospective company is subject to proof of economic reserve of the mineral commodity for which a concession is sought.
 The procedure involves;